ashish-yadav11/dwmblocks/README.md

 # Installation

-Clone the repository and run `make clean install` after getting in the project directory.
-By default the program is installed in `$HOME/.local/bin`.
+Clone the repository and run `make install clean` after getting in the project directory.
+By default the program is installed in `$HOME/.local/bin` (see [GNUmakefile](GNUmakefile)).
 If xgetrootname is required run `make xgetrootname`.

 # Acknowledgements